nadd835/TutorialTemplate/README.md

 ## About

 - **Unity Version**: 6000.0.52f1
-- Provides a reusable **tutorial system** for VR projects with modular and sequence-based tutorials.
+- Provides a reusable **tutorial system** for VR projects with modules and sequence-based tutorials.

 ---